Software⏱️ 3 min read📅 2026-06-03

 Git error when using --git-dir option from a different directory.

-Quick Answer: When using the --git-dir option, ensure that the specified directory is the root of a git repository.
-If not, try navigating to the .git folder or use the -c option to set the git configuration variable.
+Quick Answer: When using the --git-dir option, ensure that the specified directory contains the .git folder and is a valid git repository.
+If not, create a new git repository in the desired location and try again.

 ✨ Wrapping Up